 The birth of the Mysterious Teacher

 It is often reported that Babaji was born on November 30, 203 C.E.; however, this version is said to be false.
 The real place of birth of the Guru is unknown; his birth date remains a mystery.
 The lack of reliable data on the existence of the Indian immortal yogi leads to confusion in famous publications.

 The legendary Himalayan Guru, Haidakhan Babaji, is mistakenly identified as Mahavatar Babaji.
 Mahavatar Babaji appeared thousands of years ago from a flash of light at the foot of the sacred Mount Kailash in Tibet.

 Physical Appearance of Babaji

 The physical body of the Himalayan Teacher is called the body of eternal youth.
 Thousands of years of earthly life did not affect the appearance of the Indian practitioner – he looked like a twenty-year-old man.
-The immortal body of the Teacher cannot cast a shadow because it is the source of light; it does not need food, rest, and even air.
+The immortal body of the Teacher cannot cast a shadow because it is the source of light; it does not need food, rest, or even air.

 Due to social humility towards the devotees, he sometimes accepted fruit or rice and boiled rice in ghee.
-Babaji’s beautiful and powerful body is white, medium stature and structure exude a clear aura.
+Babaji’s beautiful and powerful body is white, medium stature and structure exudes a clear aura.
 His eyes are black, calm, and tender; His long shiny hair is copper-colored.

 His description is also found in Yuteshwar Giri’s book The Holy Science.
 There is evidence of his being seen by many people from 1861 to 1935.
 Those who have seen him always stated his age as 25 to 30 years.
 When Yogananda met him, he seemed to be just 19 years old.
 With the help of a painter, Yogananda also made a portrait of Mahavatar Baba; the same picture is prevalent everywhere.
 Paramhansa Yogananda met Babaji on July 25, 1920; this date is celebrated as Babaji’s Memorial Day.